Pat Cupp: Biography

 Cupp was born into a musical family in Nashville, Arkansas.
 His father was a drummer and ukulele player, while his mother played piano, and his siblings also sang.
 At age five, Cupp began to perform in the family band, accompanying them on guitar or the banjo.
 In 1951, he was awarded a weekly radio broadcast on KVMA Radio after winning a musical talent show, following in the footsteps of his mother, Ruth, who also was a radio personality.
-In 1953, Cupp and his family moved to Texarkana where he enrolled at Arkansas High School, and teamed up with Elvis Presley-sound-alike Cheesie Nelson to form a locally popular country duo.
+In 1953, Cupp and his family moved to Texarkana where he enrolled at Arkansas High School and teamed up with Elvis Presley-sound-alike Cheesie Nelson to form a locally popular country duo.

 During this time, the duo was enlisted by a promoter to perform in replacement for Presley until he managed to arrive for the remainder of the show.
-Following their performance, Cupp walked backstage, meeting Elvis, and becoming enamored in rockabilly music.
+Following their performance, Cupp walked backstage, meeting Elvis, and became enamored of rockabilly music.
 Cupp worked as a solo act, but also toured alongside Carl Perkins and Johnny Cash with Cupp recalling "Carl learned that I was going to do a single act.
 He came to me and asked if it would be OK if he went on stage with me.
 He thought I would sound better with some kind of band backing me.
-I was thrilled by the thought but couldn't believe that one of the headlinners of the show would do such a favor.
+I was thrilled by the thought but couldn't believe that one of the headliners of the show would do such a favor.
 Well, Carl did go out with me as well as Johnny's bass man, Marshall Grant.
 We did my songs as if we had been together for ever".
 Afterwards, Cupp formed a more permanent backing band known as Pat Cupp and the Flying Saucers, which included his mother Ruth (piano), J.O.
 Livsey (drums), Pete Waller (bass guitar), and Johnny Gatlin (lead guitar).
-In April 1956 Cupp was signed to recording contract with RPM Records after an appearance on the Louisiana-based television program Louisiana Hayride.
+In April 1956 Cupp was signed to a recording contract with RPM Records after an appearance on the Louisiana-based television program Louisiana Hayride.